zackkitzmiller/pillarapp/README.md

 ## Limitations
 - [ ] Sorting in Memory.
 I went down the wrong route of using a Github API client that doesn't retun the results exactly like as I'd like.
 The README says it supports sorting, but it actually just doesn't work.
 I would have written my own, but alas, too late.
 - [ ] Web requests to GitHub are syncronous
-- [ ] The contributors count is inaccurate because of the Github API client (It names N*M requests where N is number of repos and M is number of contributors to that repo)
+- [ ] The contributors count is inaccurate because of the Github API client (It requires N*M requests where N is number of repos and M is number of contributors to that repo)
 - [ ] Redis cache is used for speeding up testing/development.
 It's a premature optimization for sure
 - [ ] Error handling is subpar.
 Need to write a handler to turn the psudo-generic 500s into 4XX with relevant user information